rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 ## topicPublisher

-Receives input from an API Gateway endpoint that is generated and can be found by clicking on the API Gateway node in the main Lambda editor view.
-Its a REST POST endpoint and will forward the body of the message to the defined AWS IoT topic.
+To send a message to the sensor/device, an application is used to send the message first to the AWS API gateway.
+When the API gateway receives the message, it will forward it to this Lambda.
+The Lambda will then publish the message onto the MQTT broker topic.
+The device should be subscribed to this topic, and will receive the message.

 ## topicSubscriber

-This Lambda function is invoked by an AWS IoT rule that forwards any messages on the defined AWS IoT topic.
-It then creates an entry in the generated DynamoDB table as a JSON object consisting of an ID, timestamp, and the forwarded payload.
+Devices/sensor will send data to an MQTT topic in AWS IoT Core.
+Messages landing on this MQTT topic, will tirgger this lambda function.
+The Lambda function will store the sensor data into DynamoDB database.

 ## Parameter Details

-* PublishTopic: (Required) Provide a topic to publish on.
+* PublishTopic: (Required) Provide a topic to publish on when API gateway receives a message.
 The default will publish on topic_1.
 * SubscribeTopic: (Required) Provide a topic for the IoT rule to query.
-The default will trigger on any message published to topic_2
+This is the topic that the device is publishing to.
+The default is topic_2.

-## Using this Application
+## How to install

 * Navigate to [AWS IoT Core](https://console.aws.amazon.com/iot) and click on 'Test'
 * Publish a message on the AWS IoT topic set in your query.